Holy Motors, Cinematic Drives

 By Andrew

 L. Andrew Cooper specializes in the provocative, scary, and strange.
-His current project, The Middle Reaches, is a serialized epic of weird horror and dark fantasy on Amazon Kindle Vella.
-His latest release, Records of the Hightower Massacre, an LGBTQ+ horror novella co-authored with Maeva Wunn, imagines a near-future dystopia where anti-queer hate runs a program to "correct" deviants.
+Coming soon from Nightmare Press, his surreal novel Noir Falling is sure to blow some minds.
+His latest novel, The Middle Reaches, is a serialized epic of weird horror and dark fantasy on Amazon Kindle Vella.
+Also in 2024, he released Records of the Hightower Massacre, an LGBTQ+ horror novella co-authored with Maeva Wunn, which imagines a near-future dystopia where anti-queer hate runs a program to "correct" deviants.
 Stains of Atrocity, his newest collection of stories, goes to uncomfortable psychological and visceral extremes.
-His latest novel, Crazy Time, combines literary horror and dark fantasy in a contemporary quest to undo what may be a divine curse.
-Other published works include novels Burning the Middle Ground and Descending Lines; short story collections Leaping at Thorns and Peritoneum; poetry collection The Great Sonnet Plot of Anton Tick; non-fiction Gothic Realities and Dario Argento; co-edited fiction anthologies Imagination Reimagined and Reel Dark; and the co-edited textbook Monsters.
-He has also written more than 30 award-winning screenplays.
+Other published works include novels Crazy Time, Burning the Middle Ground, and Descending Lines; short story collections Leaping at Thorns and Peritoneum; poetry collection The Great Sonnet Plot of Anton Tick; non-fiction Gothic Realities and Dario Argento; co-edited fiction anthologies Imagination Reimagined and Reel Dark; and the co-edited textbook Monsters.
+He has also written 35 award-winning screenplays.
 After studying literature and film at Harvard and Princeton, he used his Ph.D. to teach about favorite topics from coast to coast in the United States.
 He now focuses on writing and lives in North Hollywood, California.

 Comments are closed.